 If I could go back to high school, I would do a lot of things differently.
 I don’t regret any of my educational choices up to earning my MBA.
 But instead of getting an MBA, I would have gotten a masters degree in public health.

 If you were to redo the past 2 years of college, what would you do differently?

 If I could redo the past 2 years of school, I might have tried harder to find an internship.
 The school wasn’t willing or able to help me find 1, but I think it is an important aspect of the forensic science degree.

-My advice for students who are interested in studying forensic science online is to speak with students who are currently enrolled and research all of your options.
+My advice for students who are interested in studying online is to speak with students who are currently enrolled and research all of your options.
 Students should ask other students questions about what they might have done differently and what they like and dislike about their programs.
 Students should also look at the opportunities available to them and compare schools and programs.
 There are a lot of options out there.